Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 3. Enter the "Login name" of the user.

-4. In the "Assigned groups" section, select a group from the "Select group" drop-down list, and select a user group to which you want assign the user.
+4. In the "Assigned groups" section, select a group from the "Select group" drop-down list, and select a user group to which you want to assign the user.

 5. If necessary, click the ![Add another group](../../Assets/Icons/Plus05.png  "[Add another group]") (Add another group) button to assign further groups.